 - You can mount the ESP32 module with an external antenna or with an antenna on a PCB

 “We live in times where capabilities are increasing, and dimensions do the opposite.” – me 🙂 That is why in each of my projects, I try to fit as many features as possible in the smallest possible case.
 What I have achieved in this matter you can see in the pictures below.

 How do I get this Evaluation Board for ESP32?

 Just like in the previous article about Smart Garage Door Opener and each subsequent one, you have two options.
 You can buy the whole device or selected components from me, or you can use the source files and make the project yourself.
 Both options are good.
 Choose which one suits you better 🙂

-If you want to receive a schematic, PCB layout and 3D model of case, just enter the email below – I will send a link to you straight away.
+If you want to receive a schematic, PCB layout, and 3D model of the case, just enter the email below – I will send a link to you straight away.
 If you entered your email on another project, you could use the same link that I sent you then.